rooshankumar/roshlingua/supabase-setup-guide.md

 2. Create a new project or select an existing one
 3. Navigate to "APIs & Services" > "Credentials"
 4. Click "Create Credentials" > "OAuth client ID"

+### Updating Google OAuth to include birthday information

+To fetch the user's birthday from Google OAuth:

+1. Go to your Google Cloud Console project
+2. Navigate to "OAuth consent screen"
+3. Add the "https://www.googleapis.com/auth/user.birthday.read" scope to your OAuth scopes
+4. Save and publish the updated consent screen
+5. Users will now be asked to grant permission to access their birthday information

+Note that users must explicitly consent to sharing their birthday information.

 5. Set up your OAuth consent screen if prompted
 6. For Application Type, select "Web application"